Not sure what to do in Yellowstone in 4 days? Worry not.

 After seeing the most famous hot spring in Yellowstone, it is time to see the most famous geyser – Old Faithful Geyser.

 Earning its fabled name for regularly erupting every 60 to 90 minutes, the Old faithful Geyser erupts to a height of about 185 feet.
 Though it isn’t one of the highest in the park, it is one that everyone gets to enjoy due to its consistent timing.
-Combine its regularity and height, Old Faithful is one of the biggest regular geysers in the world.
+Combining its regularity and height, Old Faithful is one of the biggest regular geysers in the world.

 Before you head straight to Old Faithful, make sure you stop by the Old Faithful Visitor and Education Center.
 There you will find the science behind the phenomenon, as well as the eruption times for Old Faithful and many of the other geysers in the park.